arched-dev/mapextrackt/README.md

 # More Examples

-Why not view the jupyter notebook with more examples of usage.
+For more - view the jupyter notebook with extra usage examples.

 [Examples](./examples/examples.ipynb)